protomaps/docs/basemaps/downloads.md

 A mirror in the AWS `us-west-2` is available on [Source Cooperative (beta)](https://beta.source.coop) at the [protomaps/openstreetmap](https://beta.source.coop/repositories/protomaps/openstreetmap/) repository.
 This mirrors the recent build only.

+## Partial Downloads

+To download a cutout of a specific region, rather than the entire world map, see the CLI's [extract command](/pmtiles/cli#extract).

 ## Previous Version

 The version 2 basemap is `protomaps-basemap-opensource-20230408.pmtiles`